Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

 Eager to explore Carlsbad and all the stunning beaches?
-Rent an electric bike and explore at your own pace, with your family, or on your own.
+Rent an electric bike and explore at your own pace, with your family, or alone.

 We recommend heading south after getting your gear to enjoy the 6-mile stretch of the coast.
-Make stops at North Ponto Beach, Tamarack Beach, and a few other hidden gems along the way.
+Make stops at North Ponto Beach, Tamarack Beach, and other hidden gems along the way.

-See Related: Fun & Best Things to Do in The Bay Area, California
+See Related: Things to Do in The Bay Area, California

 17. New Village Arts Theatre

-In the mood for some professional theater?
-Head to New Village Arts Theatre in Carlsbad Village for an entertaining show or musical theater performance.
+Are you in the mood for some professional theater?
+Head to New Village Arts Theatre in Carlsbad Village for an entertaining show or musical performance.

 The New Village Arts Theatre is a 100-seat, intimate performing arts theater that offers a full season of plays and musicals featuring the best talent in Southern California.

 The theater offers small pre-packaged concessions should you get hungry during a show.
-Make sure to arrive early so you can get to your seats without interrupting the show.
+Ensure you arrive early to get to your seats without interrupting the show.

 Late attendees will be seated at the discretion of the House Manager to avoid disruptions in the intimate theater.
 Plan an evening out in the village by seeing a play at Village Arts Theatre, grabbing a drink at a pub, and walking around downtown like the locals.